student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/final_project_cheatsheet/final_project_cheat_sheet.md

 * [Presenting code in Jupyter notebook](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67) (helpful if you want to live demonstrate your model inference/predictions e.g.)

+* Don't spend too much time on crafting a coherent style of your presentation.
+Remember you can still make use of existing style templates, e.g. from [here](https://slidesmania.com/free-templates/) (pay attention to mention the author though if necessary)

 # 4. General Python hints

 * A lot of times you will face the situation of having to perform a job on a "huge thing" that can be separated into individual pieces, such as: